What is a credit card hardship program?

 Who qualifies for hardship loans?

-Other hardships that qualify for this type of program include suffering a serious and costly illness or injury, a divorce, a family emergency or a natural disaster.
+These programs are designed to help people facing hardships such as job loss, medical emergency, suffering a serious and costly illness or injury, a divorce, a family emergency or a natural disaster.

 “The requirements for qualifying for a credit card hardship program will vary from issuer to issuer,” says personal finance expert Andrew Lokenauth of TheFinanceNewsletter.com.
-“Some common eligibility requirements include being current on your payments for at least six months, having a good credit history and being able to prove you are experiencing financial hardship.”
+“Some common eligibility requirements include being current on your payments for at least six months, having a good credit history, and being able to prove you are experiencing financial hardship.”

 Most lenders and banks will require documented proof of your hardship, such as a job termination letter, medical bills or financial statements.

-“Many institutions also require that the consumer meet with a credit counselor or complete a debt management program to qualify,” says Laura Sterling, vice president of Marketing for Georgia’s Own Credit Union.
+“Many institutions also require that the consumer meet with a credit counselor or complete a debt management program to qualify,” says Laura Sterling, vice president of marketing for Georgia’s Own Credit Union.

 How to apply for credit card hardship programs